Magnus submonoids and membership problems in one-relator, surface and hyperbolic groups: Membership in surface groups and Magnus submonoids of one-relator groups

 Now we show that membership in Magnus submonoids of any Baumslag--Solitar groups $BS(m,n)$ is decidable.

 \begin{proof}[Proof of \Cref{thm: magnus in BS groups}]

-If one of $m, n$ is equal to $0$, or if $m=n$, then the group $BS(m, n)$ is virtually a direct product of $\Z$ with a finite-rank free group, hance it has decidable submonoid membership problem \cite[Theorem 1]{lohrey2008submonoid}, and hence membership on Magnus submonoids is decidable as well.
+If one of $m, n$ is equal to $0$, or if $m=n$, then the group $BS(m, n)$ is virtually a direct product of $\Z$ with a finite-rank free group, hence it has decidable submonoid membership problem \cite[Theorem 1]{lohrey2008submonoid}, and hence membership in Magnus submonoids is decidable as well.

 If $1 \leq m < n$, then \Cref{lem: magnus in positive BS groups} gives the result.
 The case $1 \leq n < m$ follows, as $BS(m, n) \cong BS(n, m)$.
 The case $m, n < 0$ follows from above, because $BS(-m, -n) = BS(n, m)$.
 The last case to consider is $m < 0$, and $n > 0$.
 The case $m > 0, n < 0$ is analogous.
 Note that points (1) and (2) in the proof of \Cref{lem: magnus in positive BS groups} above do not use rewriting systems, so we can apply the same proof here as well.
 On the other hand, for